cyril265/livestreamer-twitch-gui/README.md

 Livestreamer Twitch GUI
 =======================

-This program allows you to view a list of your followed twitch channels and start playback using livestreamer.
+This program displays your followed online streams.
+Livestreamer playback can be started by clicking on the preview.
 The streams are refreshed periodically.

 ![Alt text](https://raw.github.com/squalloser/livestreamer-twitch-gui/screenshots/screenshot1.jpg)